itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/curseforge.md

     This mod platform type is deprecated.
 Please use [AUTO_CURSEFORGE](auto-curseforge.md) for new deployments.

-Enable this server mode by setting `MOD_PLATFORM` or `TYPE` to "CURSEFORGE" along with the following specific variables.
+Enable this server mode by setting `MODPACK_PLATFORM`, `MOD_PLATFORM` or `TYPE` to "CURSEFORGE" along with the following specific variables.

 You need to specify a modpack to run, using the `CF_SERVER_MOD` environment variable.
 A CurseForge server modpack is available together with its respective